-The Aoka Mizu is the seventh Bluewater designed, built, owned and operated Floating Production, Storage and Offloading (FPSO) installation.
-It has been deployed at the Ettrick and Blackbird fields for Nexen Petroleum UK since August 2009.
+The Aoka Mizu is the seventh Bluewater designed, built, owned and operated Floating Production Storage and Offloading (FPSO) installation.
+It is currently on contract to Hurricane Energy plc for the early production system (EPS) on the Lancaster field, west of Shetland.

-The Aoka Mizu is equipped with propulsion power enabling her to sail under her own power from Singapore to Europe.
-The vessel is also equipped with a Dynamic Positioning (DP) system enabling her to hook-up to the disconnectable turret autonomously.
+The Aoka Mizu is equipped with a Dynamic Positioning (DP) system enabling her to hook-up to the disconnectable turret autonomously.